 Treatment will depend on your symptoms, your age, and your general health.
-It will also depend on how what type of arthritis you have, and how severe the condition is.
-A treatment plan is tailored to each person with his or her health care provider.
+It will also depend on what type of arthritis you have and how severe the condition is.
+A treatment plan is tailored to each person with their healthcare provider.

 Short-term treatments include:

 - Medicines.
 Short-term relief for pain and inflammation may include pain relievers such as acetaminophen, aspirin, ibuprofen, or other nonsteroidal anti-inflammatory medicines (NSAIDs).